Case Western Reserve Spartans: Softball

+Finishing with a school best record of 40-9, the 2024 team won its third consecutive UAA championship and made it to nationals played at Marshall, Texas for the NCAA Division III tournament for a second time in school history.

+The 2023 team won the UAA and made it to the NCAA Division III tournament, finishing with a record of 38-5.

 The 2022 team won the UAA and made it to the Sweet 16 of the NCAA Division III tournament, finishing the season 30-12.

 During the 2018 season, Case Western Reserve softball team earned an at-large bid in the NCAA Division III tournament, making a deep run in the playoffs to nationals in Oklahoma City, Oklahoma, finishing the season ranked 6th nationally.
 The team won the first regional in school history, defeating Mt.
 Aloysius, St. Mary's, and Ohio Northern twice.
 The Spartans won the super regional against Hope, and achieved a win at nationals against Rowan, before being defeated by University of Texas at Tyler and Luther.
 The 2018 team finished the season 38-12.

 The softball team previously had made the NCAA Division III tournament in 2001.

 Karen (Chambers) Farrell founded the university Softball team in 1996 and coached the first four seasons, winning three UAA titles in 1997, 1998, and 1999.